 New Jersey Online Gaming

 Prior to this, New Jersey had been seeking to legalize online gambling for several years.
-But those efforts fell short for a variety of reasons.
+Those efforts fell short for a variety of reasons.

 The legislature amended the bill with Christie's changes, and on February 26, 2013, Christie signed it into law.